molarmanful/bited/docs/manual/make/tips.md

 ///

-Monospaced fonts tend to be more niche than proportional fonts, and are primarily used in data-heavy contexts where the fixed glyph width is important.
+Monospaced fonts tend to be more niche than proportional fonts, and are primarily used in data-heavy contexts where having a fixed glyph width is important.
 Terminal emulators, for example, rely on the fixed width to properly display tabular data and render more complex UI elements.
-The design choices you can make with a monospaced font are inherently limited by its width constraint; you'll have to make "m", "x", and "i" the same width.
-A significant part of your design process will involve balancing aesthetics and legibility/readability through compromises in compactness and spacing.
+The design choices you can make with a monospaced font are inherently limited by its width constraint; going back to the previous example, you'd have to make "m", "x", and "i" the same width.
+A significant part of your design process will involve balancing aesthetics and legibility through compromises in compactness and spacing.

+---

+The choice between proportional and monospaced is not entirely black-and-white, however.
+A proportional font may have monospaced digits for cleaner numerical formatting.
+Conversely, a monospaced font may have proportional widths in its less-used glyphs for the sake of legibility.